MicrosoftDocs/sql-docs/azure-sql/database/transparent-data-encryption-byok-database-level-basic-actions.md

 ## View the database level customer-managed key settings on an Azure SQL Database

 The following are examples of retrieving the database level customer-managed keys for a database.
 The ARM resource `Microsoft.Sql/servers/databases` by default only shows the TDE protector and managed identity configured on the database.
 To expand the full list of keys use the parameter, `-ExpandKeyList`.
 Additionally, filters such as `-KeysFilter "current"` and a point in time value (for example, `2023-01-01`) can be used to retrieve the current keys used and keys used in the past at a specific point in time.
-Note that these filters are only supported for individual database queries and not for server level database list queries.
+These filters are only supported for individual database queries and not for server level queries.

 # [Azure CLI](#tab/azure-cli2)